-This no-bake Biscoff Cheesecake is about to blow your Biscoff-loving socks off.
-With Biscoff cookie butter in the base, the creamy cheesecake, and the topping, it's any Biscoff fan's perfect dessert.
+This no-bake Biscoff Cheesecake is about to blow your Biscoff-loving socks off!
+A buttery Biscoff cookie butter base, creamy cheesecake filling, topped with a dripping layer of silky Biscoff frosting.

 Jump to: